Olivia Cooke: Breakthrough (2015–2018)

 Cooke starred as Art3mis in Steven Spielberg's science fiction adventure Ready Player One, which was released in March 2018.
 Later that year, she appeared alongside Oscar Isaac, Olivia Wilde and Samuel L. Jackson in Dan Fogelman's relationship drama film Life Itself, and played the lead character, Becky Sharp in the ITV production of Vanity Fair.

 Sound of Metal and House of the Dragon (2019–present)

 Cooke starred in the drama film Sound of Metal, alongside Riz Ahmed.
 The film premiered at the 2019 Toronto International Film Festival on 6 September 2019.
 Also in 2019, she appeared as Karla, pregnant homeless woman giving her baby up for adoption, in the Amazon Prime Video romantic comedy anthology series Modern Love.
+In 2020, Cooke starred in and executive produced the independent sci-fi romantic drama film Little Fish, alongside Jack O'Connell.
 Since 2022, Cooke has played the role of Alicent Hightower in HBO's House of the Dragon.